 Recipe FAQs

 Although orzo looks like enlarged rice, it is in fact a type of pasta and typically wheat-based.
+If you are gluten-free you can use gluten-free orzo, which is typically in the pasta aisle of most grocery stores.

 Store-bought orzo pasta varieties are usually made without eggs and contain wheat, water, and salt.
 Fresh varieties, however, are often made with egg to give them extra moisture and flavor.
 When purchasing orzo in stores, always read the ingredients just in case!